Motorcycle exhibition

 Ceccato was an Italian motorcycle manufacturer founded in 1947 by former pharmacist Pietro Ceccato.

-The company operated in the motorcycle sector until the 1960s, but continued to successfully produce superchargers and grew over the years.
+The company remained active in the motorcycle sector until the 1960s, but continued to successfully produce compressors and grew over the years.
+Today, Ceccato is a major player in the global compressed air market.

 Guazzoni